jay4170/CV-Builder/README.md

 ## Description

 Create a minimalist CV and print it to PDF!
-Currently only a basic CV template is available with more to come!
+Currently only a basic CV template is available, with more to come!

 ## Version History